zschaeffer/dsp/03-command_line.md

 * listing hidden files
 * copying a file from one directory to another

+Make a cheat sheet for yourself: a list of at least **ten** commands and what they do.
+(Use the 8 items above and add a couple of your own.)

 > > REPLACE THIS TEXT WITH YOUR RESPONSE